Skip to Main Content

 Even if you didn’t have the prescription bottle with you, we can obtain this documentation to support your defense.

 Prescription errors are not as rare as they should be.
-An error relating to someone’s name, dosage, or other aspects can lead to prescription drug charges for an innocent person.
+An error relating to someone’s name, dosage, or other aspects can lead to drug charges for an innocent person.
 Challenging these errors is often a strong defense.

 All police encounters with private individuals are governed by the U.S. Constitution.
 If law enforcement workers violate the Bill of Rights when stopping, searching, or interrogating a suspect, a drug crime lawyer can likely get the evidence thrown out.
 Common Fourth Amendment violations include: